 Grant S. Shields, Ph.D., is an assistant professor of human neuroscience in the Department of Psychological Science at the University of Arkansas.
-Dr. Shields received his Ph.D. in psychology with an emphasis in cognitive neuroscience from the University of California, Davis.
+Dr. Shields received his Ph.D. in psychology with an emphasis in cognition and cognitive neuroscience from the University of California, Davis.
 Dr. Shields’ research primarily focuses on understanding how executive functions, episodic memory, and decision-making differ as a function of context–including both external (e.g., facing a stressor) and internal (e.g., altered glucocorticoid levels, anxiety) contexts–as well as the neurobiological mechanisms underpinning those effects.
 This work can both improve our understandings of those cognitive processes themselves and facilitate the development of interventions that buffer against detrimental contextual effects on cognition.
 A secondary interest of Dr. Shields’ is in understanding the mechanisms linking stress and related factors to health and disease.
 Although he often to take an experimental approach (e.g., between-subjects acute stress manipulations, within-subjects cognitive task manipulations), he utilizes methods ranging from computational cognitive modeling to hormone assays and fMRI to answer questions of interest.
 Dr. Shields was named a Rising Star by the Association for Psychological Science in 2023.

 Graduate Students